Bourbaki in Verrières and Lucerne

 28 January 2023

-On 1 February 1871, the French general Justin Clinchard (1820-1881) and the Swiss general Hans Herzog (1819-1894) agreed in Les Verrières (canton of Neuchâtel) on the crossing of the border by the exhausted and defeated French army of 87 000 men and their horses and equipment.
+On 1 February 1871, the French general Justin Clinchard (1820-1881) and the Swiss general Hans Herzog (1819-1894) agreed in Les Verrières (canton of Neuchâtel) to allow the exhausted and defeated French army of 87,000 men and their horses and equipment to cross the border.

 The Bourbaki Panorama in Luzern, a European cultural monument, portrays this event.
-Visiting the Bourbaki Panorama is like immersing into the Val-de-Travers valley (canton of Neuchâtel) at the end of the 19th century when Switzerland laid the foundations of its humanitarian and neutral tradition.
+Visiting the Bourbaki Panorama is like immersing yourself in the Val-de-Travers valley (canton of Neuchâtel) at the end of the 19th century, when Switzerland laid the foundations of its humanitarian and neutral tradition.

 Bourbaki Panorama Lucerne

-However, the army of General Charles-Denis Bourbaki (1816-1897) was not part of the capitulation agreement; instead, it fled to Switzerland in the cold and snow of the Jura Passes.
+However, the army of General Charles-Denis Bourbaki (1816-1897) was not part of the capitulation agreement; instead, it fled to Switzerland through the Jura Passes in the cold and snow.

 The Swiss banker Henry Dunant (1827-1910) founded the Red Cross in Geneva in 1863.
 The reception of the French army was his first significant action.
 The Red Cross is depicted for the first time in the Bourbaki Panorama by Edouard Castres (1838-1902) in Lucerne.
 Henri Dunant was also there, in Lucerne and Les Verrières.